5 Ways to Get Ready…For the Golden Years

 1. Review Your Benefits

-Get your insurance or Medicare in order and sign up for Advantage plans that address your additional needs like dental, vision, or hearing coverages.
+Get your insurance or Medicare in order and sign up for Advantage plans that address your additional needs, such as dental, vision, or hearing coverage.
 Traditional Medicare may not cover these services.

 If you’re a traveler, be sure your insurance will cover any trips you plan to take out of the state or the country.
 Some Medicare Advantage Plans may cover out-of-state services, but not all cover individuals who leave the United States.